thunderbird2009/software_designs/others/cleanroom.md

 ### Step 2: The Secure PII Join

-This is the central magic of the clean room.
+This is a central feature of the clean room.
 The platform can now perform a "join" on the two datasets using the hashed email as the key, without revealing which specific individuals matched.
 The matching process happens within a secure compute environment (like a Trusted Execution Environment or using Secure Multi-Party Computation) where the underlying data is inaccessible to any party, including the clean room provider itself.

 The result is a temporary, joined dataset that exists only for the duration of an approved query.
 It links ad exposure to purchase behavior for the users who exist in both datasets.